steveyoungqa/meePortalAutomation/README.md

 Make sure you now download the latest Selenium Standalone Server into the above project folder http://www.seleniumhq.org/download/

-Start the node in Terminal with:
+Start the HUB in Terminal with:
 **java -jar selenium-server-standalone-2.53.0.jar -role hub**

-Start the hub in a new Terminal window with:
+Start the NODE in a new Terminal window with:
 **java -jar selenium-server-standalone-2.53.0.jar -role node -nodeConfig macNodeConfig.json**

 The output should inform you that the node is registered and ready to use